mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 001 - Remove Setters/readme.md

 - Mutability

-- setXXX() violates good naming policies since it does not exist on the [MAPPER](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md)
+- setXXX() violates good naming policies since it doesn't exist on the [MAPPER](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md)

 - Accidental [coupling](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Coupling%20-%20The%20one%20and%20only%20software%20design%20problem/readme.md)